Among the cruise capital of the world is Florida's underrated cruise port that usually has the cheapest prices

 Flying into the Tampa International Airport is the easiest for those needing to fly in prior to their cruise.
 With over 90 nonstop destinations and 260 daily departures, travelers have plenty of options to choose from to get to and from their cruise.

-With the port located so close to the airport, it is recommended to use a taxi or rideshare app Port Tampa Bay, which will usually cost between $18 - $25.
-The drive should only take 15 - 20 minutes.
+With the port located so close to the airport, it is recommended to use a taxi or rideshare app to get to Port Tampa Bay, which will usually cost between $18 and $25.
+The drive should only take 15 to 20 minutes.

 One of our biggest tips at Royal Caribbean Blog is to fly into your departure port the night before your cruise, to ensure that you don’t encounter delays that could make you miss your embarkation time.
 There are plenty of hotels to choose from located near both the Tampa airport and Port Tampa Bay, making getting to the port on embarkation day a breeze.